The creative mind is often a labyrinthine of thoughts and plans, and channeling them properly takes a lot of effort and

 Your tasks and priorities are not properly defined if you can’t break your big task into chunks of do-able tasks.
 Every big task is made up of pieces of little tasks that collectively work together.
 Once you’ve identified your task at hand, break it into a few sets of small tasks.

 When your mind sees the smaller doable tasks, there is very little resistance offered by it as it considers it to be fairly accomplish-able.
-The mind tends to avoid what it fears and it takes a fair amount of effort on your end to make it think in terms of smaller set of tasks.
+The mind tends to avoid what it fears and it takes a fair amount of effort on your end to make it think in terms of a smaller set of tasks.

 3. Kill the fear, somewhat!

 Killing the fear here relates to the creative process at hand.
 You can’t be creative if you are doubtful or fearful about going wrong somewhere.
 Allowing yourself to make mistakes and learning from them is the only way to nourish your creative mind.
 If you fear of going wrong while producing a work, you end up not doing it at all.

 While the fear of deadlines shouldn’t be attenuated at any cost, the fear of going wrong should be eliminated from your mind.
 Having a fear of deadlines is a good way of staying on track while accomplishing your goals.

 4. Slow, steady progress is the key